pe712/PSC/docs/bringup.md

 roslaunch gmapping slam_gmapping_pr2.launch scan:=/scan
 ```

-When done you can download it
+When done you can download it in maps
 ```
 rosrun map_server map_saver -f circuit
 ```